 “We thrilled to have an expert of the medical device industry like Dr. Thomas Mackie as an adviser” said Peter Qian, Chief Scientist at SmartUQ.
 “He will help guide us, as we continue our mission to find unique solutions to the industry’s challenging analytics problems.”

 SmartUQ is a powerful engineering analytics software tool that incorporates real world variability and probabilistic behavior into the analysis of complex systems.
 The software utilizes breakthrough analytics techniques to rapidly quantify all forms of uncertainties.
-SmartUQ analtyics tools accelerate design cycles by reducing design iterations, improve design robustness and maximize insight of complex systems by quantifying uncertainties.
+SmartUQ analtyics tools accelerate design cycles by reducing design iterations, improving design robustness and maximizing insight of complex systems by quantifying uncertainties.
 Learn more here.